Kissing stem-loop: Biological significance

 RNA molecules perform their function in living cells by adopting specific and highly complex 3-dimensional structures.
 It is believed that recombination may be initiated by the kissing loops.
 Recombination is critical to successful evolution, especially in the adaptation and survival of viruses.
-Furthermore, the kissing complex is composed of two hairpin loops that function as a regulator of CoLE1 plasmid in the E.Coli bacteria.
-This regulation happens when the antisense RNA of E.Coli and RNA primer responsible for DNA replication hybridizes to form the kissing complex.

 In retroviruses

-Retroviruses are viruses that are very similar in structure, which allows them to silently replicate inside a host, keeping it alive until the replication is completed and the host is no longer needed.
+Retroviruses are viruses that silently replicate inside a host, keeping it alive until the replication is completed and the host is no longer needed.
 The genomic RNA of retroviruses is linked non-covalently to the dimer linkage structure (DLS), a non-coding region in the 5' UTR.
 For the kissing loop interaction to occur, there is a triple interaction that involves a 5'-flanking purine and 2 centralized bases in the complementary strand.
 This interaction transcripts in the major groove of the kissing loop dimer.